 The Cure Songs Of A Lost World Review: An audaciously bleak, beautiful journey

-Haunted by bereavement, The Cure’s first album in 16 years finds Robert Smith coming to terms with mortality in majestic style.
+Haunted by bereavement, The Cure’s first album in 16 years finds Robert Smith turning to face mortality.

 Robert Smith 2024